benmandrew/benmandrew.github.io/_posts/2020-02-06-ray-tracing-with-bounding-volume-hierarchies.markdown

 <div class="row">
 <div class="col-md-6">
-If the BV is intersected with, then we need to check intersections with all the primitives in the group, as intersection with the BV only says that there 'may' be an intersection with a primitive in the group.
+If the BV is intersected with, then we need to check intersections with all the primitives in the group, as intersection with the BV only says that there <i>may</i> be an intersection with a primitive in the group.
 It is very common for rays intersecting with the BV to completely miss all the primitives in the group.

 We can do this process multiple times, further partitioning groups of primitives into smaller and smaller groups, and creating a tree of bounding volumes.
 This is called a bounding volume hierarchy (BVH).
 </div>